Protestantism: Other Protestants

 There are many other Protestant denominations that do not fit neatly into the mentioned branches, and are far smaller in membership.
 Some groups of individuals who hold basic Protestant tenets identify themselves simply as "Christians" or "born-again Christians".
 They typically distance themselves from the confessionalism or creedalism of other Christian communities by calling themselves "non-denominational" or "evangelical".
 Often founded by individual pastors, they have little affiliation with historic denominations.

 Although Unitarianism developed from the Protestant Reformation, it is excluded from Protestantism due to its Nontrinitarian theological nature.
 Unitarianism has been popular in the region of Transylvania within today's Romania, England, and the United States.
 It originated almost simultaneously in Transylvania and the Polish–Lithuanian Commonwealth.

+Spiritual Christianity is the group of Russian movements (Doukhobors and others), so-called folk Protestants.
+Their origins are varied: some were influenced by western Protestants, others from disgust of the behavior of official Orthodox priests.

+Messianic Judaism is a movement of the Jews and non-Jews, which arose in the 1960s within Evangelical Protestantism and absorbed elements of the messianic traditions in Judaism.

 Interdenominational movements

 There are also Christian movements which cross denominational lines and even branches, and cannot be classified on the same level previously mentioned forms.
 Evangelicalism is a prominent example.
 Some of those movements are active exclusively within Protestantism, some are Christian-wide.
 Transdenominational movements are sometimes capable of affecting parts of the Catholic Church, such as does it the Charismatic Movement, which aims to incorporate beliefs and practices similar to Pentecostals into the various branches of Christianity.
 Neo-charismatic churches are sometimes regarded as a subgroup of the Charismatic Movement.
 Both are put under a common label of Charismatic Christianity (so-called Renewalists), along with Pentecostals.
 Nondenominational churches and various house churches often adopt, or are akin to one of these movements.

 Megachurches are usually influenced by interdenominational movements.
 Globally, these large congregations are a significant development in Protestant Christianity.
 In the United States, the phenomenon has more than quadrupled in the past two decades.
 It has since spread worldwide.

 The chart below shows the mutual relations and historical origins of the main interdenominational movements and other developments within Protestantism.